 I hate waste, so let’s put that remaining canned coconut milk to good use.
 Whisk it together with instant vanilla pudding (make sure to read labels and cross-reference for GF!), and coconut extract.
 The mixture will be very thick.

-Set it aside and in a separate bowl beat the heavy cream until soft peaks hold form.
-Fold the whipped cream into the pudding mixture for full coconut cream pie vibes.
+Set it aside and in a separate bowl beat the heavy cream until stiff peaks hold form.
+Add the pudding mixture to the whipped cream, beat again and full coconut cream pie vibes await.
 Once the coconut cake is fully cooled spread all the goodness on and enjoy immensely!

 What About Making This A Layer Cake?